Business Convocation Ceremony

 PROCESSIONAL MARCH (CEREMONY STARTS).

-The faculty will walk into the arena followed by the students.
+When the procession music starts the faculty will walk into the arena followed by the students.

 Students walk down the middle aisle towards the faculty marshals in front of the stage, who will direct them to their seats, row by row.
+Students will remain standing.

 How do students walk the stage?